Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Conclusion

 First, we formalize the task and introduce a procedure to realistically construct a labeled training dataset.
 For non-members, we rely on original documents that are similar to documents seen by the model but made available after the release date of the model.
 We then construct a dataset for the OpenLLaMA~\cite{openlm2023openllama} model for both books from Project Gutenberg~\cite{projectgutenberg} and academic papers from ArXiv.

 We then propose a methodology to infer document-level membership.
 We find that the distribution of predicted probabilities for all the tokens within a document, normalized by a value reflecting the rarity of the token, contains meaningful information for membership.
 Indeed, in the best performing setup, the meta-classifier infers binary membership with an AUC of 0.86 and 0.68 for books and papers respectively.
-Together with a true positive rate of 64.4\% for books and 19.5\% for papers at a 10\% false positive rate, this suggests our classifier's ability to accurately infer whether a document has been seen by the LLM during training.
+This suggests our classifier's ability to accurately infer whether a document has been seen by the LLM during training.